renzibei/fph-table/docs/ci.md

 A check reports success only when it took its measurement and the measurement passed.
-A crashed probe, a compiler that is not installed, a disassembly that came out empty, a base tree that arrived incomplete, a counter or a scenario that only one side reported, zero matching tests: each of those fails the job, on every event, and no label changes that. `ctest` is passed `--no-tests=error` for the last of them, because on its own it exits 0 when nothing matches.
+A crashed probe, a compiler that is not installed, a disassembly that came out empty, a base tree that arrived incomplete, a comparison in which *no* counter or scenario matched at all, zero matching tests: each of those fails the job, on every event, and no label changes that. `ctest` is passed `--no-tests=error` for the last of them, because on its own it exits 0 when nothing matches.

 Every gate that has a base side measures this revision first and the base second, so a failure to build or run is charged to the side that caused it.
 Reaching the base side first turns a broken probe or a missing compiler into "the base predates this change", which is green on a push.

-Three things finish green without a measurement, and each says so in a warning annotation and a line in the job summary:
+Four things finish green without a full measurement, and each says so in a warning annotation and a line in the job summary:

 - A push whose predecessor does not exist — the first push of a branch.
 The head side is still built first, so this is green only when the gate is